mikecinnamon/MLearning/[ML-02] scikit-learn.md

 In machine learning, **one-hot encoding** is a popular name for the process of extracting dummies from a set of a categorical features. scikit-learn has a method for encoding categorical features in a massive way, for several features in one shot.

-In applications like Excel, where we explicitly create new columns for the dummies to carry out a regression analysis, the rule is that the number of dummies is equal to the number of groups minus one.
-We set one of the groups as the **baseline group** and create one dummy for every other group.
+In a regression analysis in Excel, we explicitly create new columns for the dummies to carry out.
+Then, the rule is that the number of dummies is equal to the number of groups minus one.
+We set one of the groups as the **baseline group**, creating one dummy for every other group.

-In Python, we do not have to care about all this.
-We just pack in a matrix (2D array or Pandas data frame) the categorical features that we wish to encode as dummies, applying to that matrix the appropriate method, explained below, which returns a new matrix whose columns are the dummies.
+In Python, you don't have to care about all this.
+We just pack in a matrix (2D array or Pandas data frame) the categorical features that we wish to encode as dummies, applying to that matrix a method which returns a new matrix whose columns are the dummies.
+We seen next two examples of such methods.

 ## One-hot encoding in scikit-learn

 In scikit-learn, a one-hot encoding **transformer** can be extracted from the class `OneHotEncoder()` of the subpackage `preprocessing`.
-Suppose that we pack the features that we wish to encode as a matrix `X2`, and the rest of the features as a separate matrix `X1`.
+Suppose that the features that we wish to encode are packed in a matrix `X2`, and the rest of the features in a separate matrix `X1`.
 Thus, `X2` is transformed as follows.

 First, we instantiate a `OneHotEncoder` transformer as usual in scikit-learn: